Submitted by Nigel Whitfield, 20 April 2020

 The BLUF website now provides two types of photos.
 Profile photos are always shown on your profile, and will be visible to anyone who looks at it.
 We expect the majority of these photos to comply with the BLUF dresscode.

 Private photos can be sent via messaging - see this article for details - and when you have sent one to a member, they will also see it on your profile, in a gallery labelled 'Private.'
+You can also share the whole private gallery to with a member in one click; on their profile click 'Share Private Gallery' which is just above their photos, or on the app, tap the photo icon on their profile.

 To upload photos, go to the Photos page and drop them on the upload box - but please remember we have to review all photos, so don't simply drop a whole folder of photos and expect us to work out which ones are suitable for BLUF.